 Matt had a great passion for equality.
 His experiences abroad fueled his love for travel and gave him the chance to make many new friends from around the world.
 Matt’s college career eventually took him back to Wyoming where he studied political science, foreign relations and languages at the University of Wyoming in Laramie.

-The horrific events that took place shortly after midnight on October 7, 1998 went against everything that Matthew embodied.
-Two men, Aaron McKinney and Russell Henderson, lead him to a remote area east of Laramie where they demonstrated unimaginable acts of hate.
-Matthew was tied to a split-rail fence where he was beaten and left to die in the cold of the night.
-Almost 18 hours later he was found by a cyclist who initially mistook him for a scarecrow.
+The horrific events that took place shortly after midnight on October 7, 1998 would become one of the most notorious anti-gay hate crimes in American history and spawned an activist movement that, more than a decade later, would result in passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, a federal law against bias crimes directed at lesbian, gay, bisexual or transgender people.
+Two men, Aaron McKinney and Russell Henderson, abducted Matt and drove him to a remote area east of Laramie, Wyoming.
+He was tied to a split-rail fence where the two men severely assaulted him with the butt of a pistol.
+He was beaten and left to die in the cold of the night.
+Almost 18 hours later, he was found by a bicyclist who initially mistook him for a scarecrow.

-Matthew died on October 12 at 12:53 am at a hospital in Fort Collins, Colorado.
-His entire family was by his side for the last few days of his life.
-His funeral was attended by friends and family from around the world and gained the appropriate media attention that brought Matthew’s story to the forefront of the fight against hate.
+Matt died on October 12 at 12:53 a.m. at Poudre Valley Hospital in Fort Collins, Colorado with his family by his side.
+His memorial service was attended by friends and family from around the world and garnered immense media attention that brought Matt’s story to the forefront of the fight against bigotry and hate.